cristeab/aq_dashboard/README.md

 ```

 The scripts print in the standard output the current data read from the sensors.
+The datasets provided by these scripts can be analysed with the [aq_data_analysis](https://github.com/cristeab/aq_data_analysis) project.

 ## Start the Web Server